ruslanubaydullayev/ruslanubaydullayev/README.md

 <!-- <img src='https://i.ibb.co/HFvQFvM/test.png' /> -->
 <!-- <img  src='https://i.ibb.co/ZXpLSzn/finalll.png' /> -->

-<p align="center">✨ Hi guys, I'm Jasur.
-I am a JavaScript developer from Tashkent, Uzbekistan.
-I'm currently working @ <a href='https://uic.group'  target="blank">uicgroup</a> as a Font-End engineer.
+<p align="center">✨ Hi guys, My name is Ruslan.
+I am a Frontend developer from Tashkent, Uzbekistan.
+I'm currently working @ <a href='https://uic.group'  target="blank">uicgroup</a> as a Font-End developer.
 I have done many works with JavaScript, Vue and React out there.
 Aside from my job, I like to create and contribute to open source projects.
 That helps me to learn a ton of new stuff, grow as a developer and support other open source projects.
 I take great care in the experience, architecture, and code quality of the things I build.
 </p>